Certified public accountant (CPA) licensing

 There are three major requirements for licensure as a certified public accountant in New York state: education, examination and experience.

 Accounting BS (plus additional coursework to meet CPA requirements)

 There are different divisions of the exam, and they may be passed separately, but there are time constraints that must be adhered to.
 Information about the exam and necessary forms can be obtained by calling 1-800-CPA-EXAM.

 National Association of State Boards of Accountancy: NASBA serves as a forum for the nation's state boards of accountancy that administer the Uniform CPA Examination, license certified public accountants, and regulate the practice of public accountancy in the United States.
-Contains information about CPA licensing requirements.
+Their website contains information about CPA licensing requirements.
 Each state has its own rules; please check with the National Association of State Boards Association to verify the rules for any states that are relevant for you.

 - Accounting.com: A free site that will let you search for a job, post your résumé, visit the Professional Development Center or visit one of the discussion groups.

 - Accounting Today: An online magazine and resource guide for accountants.

 - AccountingWEB: Catch up on daily accounting news stories, take a poll, visit corporate partner pages and investigate a list of links.

 - American Accounting Association: The American Accounting Association promotes worldwide excellence in accounting education, research and practice.